dmytkost/HAZOP2RDF/docs/050_verification.md

 TOTAL                               249     14    94%
 ```

-The user can although generate a coverage report in HTML format and easily discover the missing statements.
+The user can also generate a coverage report in HTML and easily discover the missing statements.
 See [Appendix](#appendix) section for HTML coverage report example.